canadian rockies area

 RADIUM

 There are plenty of things to do and see near Radium, BC.
 Whether it is being out on a trail, playing on the water or enjoying galleries, shops and cafes, there is something for every visitor to enjoy.
 Close to the shores of Lake Windermere and surrounded by mountains (both the Rockies and the Purcells), Radium is a natural beauty nestled in the midst of the Columbia River valley.
-The surrounding area is a lovely place to spend time either before or after a white water rafting trip in Radium on the Kicking Horse River.
+The surrounding area is a lovely place to spend time either before or after a white water rafting trip in Radium or the Kicking Horse River.

 GOLDEN